-Received sound levels were evaluated at the closest NSAs to the onshore substation and shown in Table L-14 with resultant sound contour plots displaying operational sound levels in Figure L-12.
-Compliance was assessed relative to both state and local noise requirements.
-Sound produced by substation operations conforms with the NYSDEC 6 dBA incremental increase guideline, except for HDD-NSA-19 and HDD-NSA-20.
-In addition, the NYSDPS "General Recommendations for Applications for Substations, Stations, and Converter Stations under Article VII" recommends a 35 dBA acoustic design goal outside any residence, assuming a 5 dBA penalty for prominent tones, and a 45 dBA acoustic design goal at the NY Project property boundary.
-Modeled results indicate that the NY Project does not fully comply with the NYSDPS recommended acoustic design goals at multiple receptors at each substation location, as well as the property boundary; however, ambient sound levels, which ranged from 56 dBA to 63 dBA Leq during the day and 51 dBA to 62 dBA Leq during the night, are consistently and sufficiently higher than those design goals given the urban setting of the sites.
-Therefore, an incremental increase criterion, similar to that given by the NYSDEC (see section M.2.2), may be a more appropriate measure for assessing potential noise impacts at NSAs given the elevated ambient acoustic environment within the NY Project Study Area.
+Received sound levels were evaluated at the closest NSAs to the onshore substation and the Hampton Road substation and shown in Table L-14 with resultant sound contour plots displaying operational sound levels in Figure L-14and Figure L-15Compliance was assessed relative to both state and local noise requirements.

+Sound produced by the Hampton Road substation operations conforms with the NYSDEC 6 dBA incremental increase guideline at all NSAs, while the onshore substation exceeds the guideline at four NSAs (HDD-NSA 19, HDD-NSA 20, NH-1, and NH-2).

+In addition, the NYSDPS "General Recommendations for Applications for Substations, Stations, and Converter Stations under Article VII" recommends a 35 dBA acoustic design goal outside any residence, assuming a 5 dBA penalty for prominent tones, and a 45 dBA acoustic design goal at the property boundary.
+Modeled results indicate that operation of the onshore substation and the Hampton Road substation will not comply with the 45 dBA property boundary acoustic design goal.
+In addition, operation of the onshore substation will exceed the 35 dBA acoustic design goal for residences at all nearby identified NSAs.
+The NYSDPS recommended acoustic design goals are conservative guidelines different from the applicable regulatory standards for the Town of Hempstead.
-$^1$ The acoustic modelling was done with the assumption of a 450 MVA 230/345 kV transformer however, the SPL should remain the same.

 Most of the applicable noise regulations consist of octave band frequency sound limits and not broadband sound limits.
-Compliance with those octave band sound limits is addressed by Table L-15.
-Compliance is successfully demonstrated for the onshore substation with those requirements at all NSAs except HDD-NSA-20, which showed exceedances of the Town of Hempstead 1,00 Hz, 2,000 Hz, and 4,000 Hz octave band frequency limits.
-The design and layout of the onshore substation is currently undergoing refinement which may reduce the received noise levels.
+Compliance with those octave band sound limits is addressed for the onshore substation and the Hampton Road substation in Table L-15 and Table L-16.
+The onshore substation and the Hampton Road substation will adhere to the Town of Hempstead octave band frequency sound limits at all nearby NSAs but not at their respective property boundary locations.
+The design and layout of the onshore substation and Hampton Road substation are currently undergoing refinement, which may reduce the received noise levels.
+Further review of the substation site layouts, equipment and noise mitigation measures will be conducted to minimize received noise levels as practicable.

-Figure L-12 Onshore Substation Operational Sound Levels (dBA)
+Figure L-14 Onshore Substation Operational Sound Levels (dBA)